 What Credit Score Do I Need To Finance a Tow Truck?

 Most lenders prefer a credit score of at least 620 to qualify for tow truck financing, though some financing companies will work with lower scores if you have strong revenue or collateral.
 Higher scores (680+) unlock competitive interest rates, lower down payment requirements, and more flexible terms.
-If your score is below 600, you may still qualify through subprime lenders or by offering a larger upfront payment.
+If your score is below 600, you may still qualify through subprime lenders or by offering a larger up front payment.

 Is Leasing a Tow Truck Better for Startups?

 For startup towing businesses, tow truck leasing can be a smart short-term solution.
-Leasing reduces your upfront costs and often includes maintenance, helping preserve cash flow while you grow.
+Leasing reduces your up front costs and often includes maintenance, helping preserve cash flow while you grow.
 However, you won't build equity in the vehicle.
 Leasing is best for newer businesses needing lower monthly payments, while purchasing is ideal for established businesses looking to build long-term assets.

 What Are SBA 7(a) vs. 504 Loans for Tow Trucks?